tdep-developers/tdep/docs/program/extract_forceconstants.md

 ### Longer summary

 Calculations of the interatomic force constants are the most important part of any lattice dynamics calculation as they are used to calculate many micro and macroscopic properties of the system, e.g. phonon, thermodynamic, and transport properties, etc. This codes takes sets of displacements and forces, and uses these to fit the coefficients in an effective lattice dynamical Hamiltonian.
 This is by no means a new idea.[^Klein1972] The main advantage of the TDEP method is in the implementation: it is numerically robust, well tested and general.
-It is not limited in order, nor limited to simple ordered systems.

-!!! todo
-    Convergence plots

-!!! todo
-    Explain graph-based representation of tensors

-!!! todo
-    Explain residual fit

-### New outline

-* What is a force constant model
-* Rough sketch of what this code does
-* Sketch of formal derivation
-* Into the details: first state the symmetries
-* How do you turn symmetries into something useful
-* How do you write the least squares problem?
-	* note on solver = 2

 ### What is a force constant model